How it works

 Deployr script

-- Fetch latest code from your repository.
+- Fetch latest code from your apps repository.

 - Fetch all secrets from your infisical project and save them locally in the VPS (see Secrets section below for more info)